-Therefore. the manager is required to make certain assumptions about the future.
-These assumptions are called Assumptions premises. the base material upon which plans are to be drawn.
+Therefore, the manager is required make to certain assumptions about the future.
+These assumptions are called Assumptions premises. are the base material upon which plans are to be drawn.
 The base material may be in the form of forecasts, existing plans or any past information about policies.
 The premises or assumptions must be the same for all and there should be total agreement on them.
-All managers involved in planning should be familiar with and use the same assumptions.
-For example, forecasting important in developing premises as it is a technique of gathering information.
+All managers involved in planning should be familiar with and use the same assumptions. example, forecasting For is important in developing premises as it is a technique of gathering information.
 Forecasts can be made about the demand for a particular product, policy change, interest rates, prices of capital goods, tax rates etc. Accurate forecasts. therefore become essential for successful plans.